Adult Learning and Leadership Ed.D. Curriculum

-The Ed.D. in Adult Learning and Leadership is comprised of 94 post-baccalaureate, graduate credit hours from six general areas: required core, 900-level coursework, research core, internship, electives, and dissertation.
-With approval of the supervisory committee, up to 30 graduate credit hours from the master’s degree may be used to satisfy degree requirements.
-Students must pass dissertation proposal defense prior to becoming a candidate for the doctoral degree.
+The Ed.D. in Adult Learning and Leadership requires a minimum of 90 post-baccalaureate, graduate credit hours.
+With the approval of the supervisory committee, up to 30 graduate hours earned as part of the Master’s degree may be used to satisfy the degree requirements.

-EDACE 780 Introduction to Adult Education (3 credits)
+EDACE 780 – Introduction to Adult Learning and Leadership (3 credits)

 This is a foundation course that acquaints the student with the diverse and evolving field of adult education.
 It provides a systematic base for further studies in adult education.
 The broad purpose of this course is to have students explore the scope and significance of the field and its contributions to present-day learning in society.
 The student should leave this course with the beginning perspective of how adult education emerged, how it is presently changing, and how it interrelates with other fields and disciplines.